-It has been a hard slog to establish myself and not easy where everything about Indian food seems to have been done or said already .
-But I feel I have a unique voice because of my upbringing and deep understanding of Indian flavours and cooking techniques.
+It has been a hard but immensly enjoyable slog to establish myself and not easy where everything about Indian food seems to have been done or said already .
+But I feel I have a unique voice because of my deep understanding of Indian flavours and traditional cooking techniques.

 Both my parents were keen cooks – uncharacteristically for his generation, my father would often be in the kitchen experimenting with different things and I would be his keen helper.
 Although he was an internationally renowned scholar with a modern outlook on life, he was insistent that I learned to cook well.
 I also learnt how to cook from my grandmothers and many neighbourhood Auntijis who were all great cooks.
 Although I was rarely in charge of cooking an entire meal, I was, like many other children in Indian families, expected to help around the kitchen, cutting, chopping, organising spices and ingredients and generally being the assistant.
 Lucky for me we had cooks only for making things like chapatis and daals – the rest was down to us and thats why its so ingrained in my consciousness.
 I rarely use measures to cook and that is a skill that I acquired when I was very young.